Final Destination: Bloodlines (2025) review – Death is back and better than ever

 There has also been a concerted effort to tie Final Destination: Bloodlines neatly in with the previous movies from the series.
 A trait which is easy to appreciate when so many other movies would go for the clean reboot with no connections at all.

-The late, great, Tony Todd returns as William Bludworth in a touching send off that may just bring a tear to the eyes of horror fans.
-It was very nice to see that the directors gave him a few moments to, seemingly, speak directly to the fans that have been with him for so many years.
+This was his last performance before his death.
+It was very nice to see that the directors gave him a few moments to speak directly to the fans that have been with him for so many years.
 I really feel that we have been so lucky to have been gifted by his presence in the genre for decades.

 It’s impossible not to begin dissecting the links and sinews that connect the movie to its history as it unfurls.
 Though I wouldn’t necessarily recommend doing this as you may be disappointed that some of those connections don’t go a little deeper.
 Bloodlines is a movie that, clearly, wants to stand on its own while still paying tribute.
 The nods are still satisfying, nevertheless.